 |Study Period||Start date||Census date||WW date||End date|

-- Explain scientific theories relevant to the internal and external workings of planet Earth
+- Describe scientific theories relevant to the workings of the Earth and other planets.

-- Explain how Earth processes interact in time and space to form the world around us
+- Identify and explain how Earth processes form the world around us.

 On campus students: